hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Which means, if this goes badly, they're going to behave like they're taking it _awfully_ personally.
 Not in a bad way, necessarily, but this gets to the heart of the "enabling" aspect of leadership in a way that few other things do.

-Success here, fundamentally means that you understand how your leadership thinks about those emergent behaviours and what leading indicators they utilize to understand whether or not the right emergent behaviour is shaping out.
+Success here, fundamentally means that you understand how your leadership thinks about those emergent behaviours and what leading indicators they utilise to understand whether or not the right emergent behaviour is shaping out.
 Additionally, you're going to be looking for the "unsaid" things that they're concerned about; often when leaders talk about a concern, there's a hidden one underneath it that's more valuable, and you're going to need to extract that one out if you want to be able to help them help you succeed.

 Here are some concrete ideas you can do to help make this more successful: